bitnami/containers/containers/rabbitmq/README.md

 ### Configuration file

 A custom `rabbitmq.conf` configuration file can be mounted to the `/bitnami/rabbitmq/conf` directory.
 If no file is mounted, the container will generate a default one based on the environment variables.
-You can also moun on this directory your own `advanced.config` (using classic Erlang terms) and `rabbitmq-env.conf` configuration files.
+You can also mount on this directory your own `advanced.config` (using classic Erlang terms) and `rabbitmq-env.conf` configuration files.

 As an alternative, you can also mount a `custom.conf` configuration file and mount it to the `/bitnami/rabbitmq/conf` directory.
 In this case, the default configuation file will be generated and, later on, the settings available in the `custom.conf` configuration file will be merged with the default ones.
 For example, in order to override the `listeners.tcp.default` directive: